Lizards

 Northern Alligator Lizard

-Northern Alligator Lizard, Vancouver Island, BCThe Northern Alligator Lizards can be found on southern Vancouver Island, the southern interior, and in parts of Washington and Oregon.
+Northern Alligator Lizard, Vancouver Island, BCThe Northern Alligator Lizards can be found on southern Vancouver Island, the southern interior, and parts of Washington and Oregon.
 Alligator Lizards commonly are found in fir and hemlock forests, both on the coast and in the interior.
 Look along rivers with lots of rock outcrops, lizards use these features for basking in the sun.
 Read More….

 This alligator lizard can be found on southern Vancouver Island up as far as Campbell River.
 It is a short-legged lizard with a long body, it looks a lot like an actual miniature alligator.
 They can grow up to 20 cm long.
-Adults are a grayish color with a lighter colored belly.
+Adults are grayish with a lighter-coloured belly.
 They will sometimes have dark marks or a wide bronze stripe running down along the back.
 There is a fold of skin running along the sides that allows them to expand as they breathe.

-Northern Alligator LizardsThese lizards are not seen very often and if caught they will force out a bad-smelling liquid from their vent, bite you or as a last resort, they will drop their tail and run away.
-They spent the winter hibernating and in the spring, in lieu of a mating display, the males will run down a female, grab her head in his mouth, throw her down and mate with her.
-This can go on for hours, it’s quite brutal, but the female hardly ever gets hurt.
-The young develop inside the mother and when ready, the female gives birth to 5 or 6 live babies.
+These lizards are not seen very often and if caught they will force out a bad-smelling liquid from their vent.
+Sometimes in desperation, they drop their tail and run away.
+They spent the winter hibernating and in the spring, in place of a mating display, the males would run down a female, grab her head in his mouth, throw her down and mate with her.
+This can go on for hours, and it’s quite brutal.
+They have a live birth.
 The female will not mate again for 2 to 3 years.

-Alligator lizards are found in southern B.C. and the Gulf Islands, plus the southern half of Vancouver Island.
+Alligator Lizards are found in southern B.C. and the Gulf Islands, plus the southern half of Vancouver Island.
 Northern Alligator lizards prefer to live in Douglas fir and hemlock forests and do well on our Island.

 European Wall Lizards, Vancouver Island, BC